lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/telnet3010.png)

-### Running Setup
+### Configuring the service

-Now run the CLI (Client helper executable script) to setup your decentralized identifier [DID](https://w3c.github.io/did-core) and set some keys.
+Now run the CLI Main Menú (Client helper executable script) that will enable you to setup the decentralized identifier [DID](https://w3c.github.io/did-core) for your organization and set some keys to sign the Health certificates.

 1. Make sure you have verified the service availability as described in the previous section [Verify service availability](https://github.com/lacchain/LACPass-LACChain-Component#verify-service-availability)
 2. Before running the CLI make sure to execute this in a linux bash terminal: